Most energy-efficient hot tubs

 How much heat escapes your tub will greatly affect your energy consumption, but good insulation can raise the price of the tub.
 Many “plug-and-play” hot tub models have low upfront costs, but they cost a lot to run since they typically have inefficient heaters.

-“To determine if a hot tub has sufficient insulation, inquire about the R-value (thermal resistance) of the insulation used,” Rudy suggested.
+“To determine how effective the insulation is, ask about the R-value (thermal resistance).
 The higher the R-value, the better the insulation.
 Be sure to ask what materials line the tub.
 Try to skip fiberglass insulation since it tends to become less effective when exposed to moisture.

 » COMPARE: Best hot tub insulation